CharingDeng/HERO_release_new/README.md

 ```

 ### 2. Models
-Visit [[Google Drive]](https://drive.google.com/file/d/1KEi6r7vIFnkoLLrZaN2ZKUzQFxxXIi75/view?usp=sharing) to download the models mannually, then unzip and place the result in `./checkpoints`.
+Visit [[Google Drive]](https://drive.google.com/file/d/1KEi6r7vIFnkoLLrZaN2ZKUzQFxxXIi75/view?usp=sharing) to download the models, then unzip and place the result in `./checkpoints`.

 ### 3. Dataset